-- (a) Criteria for development orders: - (1) A recycling or salvage plan for partial or total demolition shall be provided. - (2) Windows that are proposed to be replaced shall be hurricane proof impact windows. - (3) Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided.
+- (a) Criteria for development orders: - (1) A recycling or salvage plan for partial or total demolition shall be provided. - (2) Windows that are proposed to be replaced shall be hurricane proof impact windows. - (3) Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided. - (4) Whether resilient Resilient landscaping (salt tolerant, highly water-absorbent, native, or Florida-friendly plants) will shall be provided, in accordance with Chapter 126 of the City Code. - (5) Whether The project applicant shall consider the adopted sea level rise projections in the Southeast Florida Regional Climate Action Plan, as may be revised from time-to-time by the Southeast Florida Regional Climate Change Compact, The applicant shall also specifically study including a study of the land elevation of the subject property and the elevation of surrounding properties were considered. - (6) The ground floor, driveways, and garage ramping for new construction shall be adaptable to the raising of public rights-of-way and adjacent land, and shall provide sufficient height and space to ensure that the entry ways and exits can be modified to accommodate a higher street height of up to three (3) additional feet in height.

-- (4) Whether rResilient landscaping (salt tolerant, highly water-absorbent, native or Florida friendly plants) willshall be provided, in accordance with Chapter 126 of the City Code. - (5) Whether The project applicant shall consider the adopted sea level rise projections in the Southeast Florida Regional Climate Action Plan, as may be revised from time-to-time by the Southeast Florida Regional Climate Change Compact.
-The applicant shall also specifically study The, including a study of the land elevation of the subject property and the elevation of surrounding properties were considered. - (6) The ground floor, driveways, and garage ramping for new construction shall be adaptable to the raising of public rights-of-ways and adjacent land and shall provide sufficient height and space to ensure that the entry ways and exits can be modified to accommodate a higher street height of up to three (3) additional feet in height. - (7) In all new projects Where feasible and appropriate, all critical mechanical and electrical systems shall be located above base flood elevation.
-Due to flooding concerns, all redevelopment projects shall, whenever practicable, and economically reasonable, move all critical mechanical and electrical systems to a location above base flood elevation. - (8) Existing buildings shall be, where reasonably feasible, and economically and appropriate, elevated up to the base flood elevation, plus City of Miami Beach Freeboard. - (9) When habitable space is located below the base flood elevation plus City of Miami Beach Freeboard, wet or dry flood proofing systems will be provided in accordance with Chapter of 54 of the City Code. - (10) Where feasible and appropriate, In all new projects, stormwater retention systems shall be provided. - (11) Cool pavement materials or porous pavement materials shall be utilized. - (12) The project design shall minimize the potential for a project causing a heat island effect on site.
+- (7) As applicable to all new construction, Where feasible and appropriate, all critical mechanical and electrical systems shall be located above base flood elevation.
+All redevelopment projects shall, whenever practicable and economically reasonable, include the relocation of all critical mechanical and electrical systems to a location above base flood elevation. - (8) Existing buildings shall be, wherever reasonably feasible and economically appropriate, be elevated up to the base flood elevation, plus City of Miami Beach Freeboard. - (9) When habitable space is located below the base flood elevation plus City of Miami Beach Freeboard, wet or dry flood proofing systems will be provided in accordance with Chapter 54 of the City Code. - (10) Where feasible and appropriate, As applicable to all new construction, stormwater retention systems shall be provided. - (11) Cool pavement materials or porous pavement materials shall be utilized. - (12) The design of each project shall minimize the potential for heat island effects on-site.

-SECTION 6.
-The City Code of the City of Miami Beach, Chapter 142, entitled "Zoning Districts and Regulations," Article II, entitled "District Regulations," Division 2, entitled "RS-1, RS-2, RS-3, RS-4 Single-Family Residential Districts," at Section 142-105, entitled "Development regulations and area requirements," is hereby amended as follows:
+SECTION 5.
+Chapter 142 of the City Code, entitled "Zoning Districts and Regulations," Article II, entitled "District Regulations," Division 2, entitled "RS-1, RS-2, RS-3, RS-4 Single-Family Residential Districts," is hereby amended as follows: